dotnet/designs/proposed/logging-generator.md

 ### Conclusion

-Both approaches discussed above have clear benefits.
 With the interpolated string builder, callers don't need to guard the call sites if any computation is necessary to produce the arguments to the logging, whereas the callers of source generated APIs would need `IsEnabled` checks to guard against such computations.
-The source generator is able to provide a proper guided experience for logging using the many diagnostics messages that it is combined with.

 There are a couple of open design questions that the interpolated string builder approach would still need to address: (1) how to allow alternative names for name holes, (2) how to lazily hold onto structured log data for consumers of log APIs to themselves to materialize them in customized ways.
 If we wanted to take advantage of the C# 10 language feature that would need to go through more design iterations.

 The source generator approach is not far from how we currently write performant logging today (as initially illustrated with in `LoggingSample2`) and at the same time is improving usability, maintainability (by reducing boilerplate code) and provides a proper guided experience to best practices and would be good to include.
 This concludes there is an argument for using the source generator.

-At a high level the the builder approach and using source generators are not mutually exclusive.
+The builder approach and using source generators are not mutually exclusive approaches.
 Logging is an important use case for the string interpolation builder language feature.
 Therefore it would be benefitial to continue building up a complete design for the builder as an opportunity to identify any gaps with the language feature.
 Once the design is complete then it can be used to improve `Microsoft.Extensions.Logging`.